(St Elesbaan painting, [Public Domain] circa 1750 oil on canvas, 110 by 75 cm (original in Museu de Arte Sacra, Arouca, Portugal)

 Across the Red Sea, a new king was on the rise in Yemen.
 King Dunaan likely gained the Himyar throne in the last decade of the 5th century.
 Dunaan was a Jewish King and led a Jewish Kingdom, however, Yemen was also the home of a large Christian population.
 As happens too often in history when cultures and religions collide, the Himyar Kingdom persecuted its religious minorities—which, in this case, included Christians.

 Elesbaan may have defeated the Himyar Kingdom, but he had not captured King Dunaan.
 The Himyar king bid his time, slowly regaining Yemini support and rebuilding his army.
-By the early 520s CE, King Dunaan was ready to make his move.
+By the early 520s, King Dunaan was ready to make his move.

 King Dunaan struck quickly against the Axumite Viceroyalty and massacred the Christian population in the city of Negran.
 Christian leaders, like Bishop Simeon of Beth Arsham, quickly and efficiently spread news of the massacre, eventually reaching most of the major Christian powers—including the Byzantine Empire and the Kingdom of Axum.